sebastianlay/tod-eines-handlungsreisenden/readme.md

 - [CsvHelper](https://joshclose.github.io/CsvHelper/) for reading and mapping the content of a CSV file
 - [BAMCIS GeoCoordinate](https://github.com/bamcis-io/GeoCoordinate) for calculating the distance between two locations
 - [System.CommandLine.DragonFruit](https://github.com/dotnet/command-line-api) for parsing the command line arguments

+## Solution

+The Held-Karp algorithm is an obvious choice for this problem since it is way faster than brute forcing and guarantees to get the optimal solution.
+The solution for this particular CSV file can be found [in a separate file](https://github.com/sebastianlay/tod-eines-handlungsreisenden/blob/1.0.0/solution.md).